How Long Should I Bike for a Good Workout

 • Intensity:

-Very light, just enough to move your body without strain
+Very light, just enough to let you move around without getting tired.

 Summary